Vyrotris/Aval/README.md

 # Aval
-**Aval** is a versatile Discord selfbot/personal utility bot designed to provide powerful commands, automation, and fun features for your account.
+**Aval** is a versatile personal Discord utility bot designed to provide powerful commands, automation, and fun features for your own use.

 ## 📌 Features
 - Utility commands for personal use.